WayneBrummer/mail-telemetry/readme.md

-# MailTracker
+# Mail Telemetry

-MailTracker will hook into all outgoing emails from Laravel and inject a tracking code into it.
+Mail Telemetry will hook into all outgoing emails from Laravel and inject a tracking code into it.
 It will also store the rendered email in the database.

 ## Install